-Another simplification in the scenario-based modelling is the uniform warming applied throughout the year.
-Most GCM predictions for Polar Regions show that the majority of warming is likely to occur in the winter and autumn (IPCC, 2007; CAS, 2010).
-This winter warming can have significant impacts on permafrost degradation and thickening of the active layer as freeze-back is delayed in the fall (Burn and Zhang, 2010).
-Differential seasonal warming could potentially disrupt the patterns of SLRs throughout the region because the SLR is strongly correlated with the difference between mean January and mean July air temperatures.
+January and mean July air temperatures.
 Higher air temperature ranges (i.e. more continental environments) yield greater likelihoods of inversions below treeline, whereas lower ranges are present in more maritime climates with normal SLRs below treeline.
 The more pronounced the winter warming is relative to the summer, the smaller the range of temperatures.
-Consequently, the pattern of SLRs in the forest is likely to change, and in the most continental areas over the long-term, the current BSL may be replaced by CUSL.
+Consequently, the pattern of SLRs in the forest is likely to change, and in the most continental areas over the long term, the current BSL may be replaced by CUSL.
 In order to examine the effects of potential variable SLR change on the permafrost distribution in this region, statistically downscaled GCM data would be needed and a new equivalent elevation surface would have to be calculated that factored in the changed SLRs.
 There may also be secondary lags associated with treeline changes and the establishment of new SLRs in each of the sub-regions.

 A final uncertainty relates to changes in the depth, characteristics, and distribution of the snowpack.
 Such changes are likely to accompany increases in MAAT and will also affect permafrost persistence.
 However, neither sub-grid variations in snow nor systematic change in snow cover can currently be incorporated into the regional model.
-Future work should attempt to minimize the uncertainties associated with these limitations for using the Regional Model to predict future permafrost distribution.
+Future work should attempt to minimize the uncertainties associated with these limitations in order to use the regional model to predict future permafrost distribution.

-Conclusions
+6 Conclusions

-We conclude the following for the modeled area of discontinuous mountain permafrost in northwest Canada:
+We conclude the following for the modelled area of discontinuous mountain permafrost in northwestern Canada: